cfjedimaster/brackets-csslint/README.md

 Issues/Updates
 =====
-It now updates the report when you save a file.
+Per feedback from Narciso Jaramillo, I use a checkbox to show enabled/disabled status and move to the item when you click a row.

 Credit
 =====